 Spousal Support

-Houston Spousal Support Attorney
+Houston Spousal Support Lawyer

-Dedicated Support for Your Spousal Maintenance Needs
+Dedicated Support for Your Spousal Maintenance Needs in Harris County, TX

 Officially referred to as “maintenance” by the courts in Texas, many people know it as “spousal support.”
 It’s a post-divorce arrangement in which one spouse pays the other a sum of money on an ongoing basis.
-Whether you or your spouse is requesting spousal support during your divorce, it’s essential to have experienced legal assistance.
+Whether you or your spouse is requesting spousal support during your divorce, it’s essential to have an experienced legal spousal support lawyer in Houston.

-Kay Polk, Attorney at Law can offer the guidance and legal support you need for all aspects of your divorce, including disputes involving maintenance.
+Kay Polk, Attorney at Law, can offer the guidance and legal support you need for all aspects of your divorce, including disputes involving maintenance.
 Our spousal support lawyer in Houston has more than 20 years of experience assisting clients with their divorces, ensuring each individual receives the personalized attention they need.
 Rest assured that with our help, you can have a better chance to ensure your interests in your – or your spouse’s – request for spousal support are fairly considered.

 Eligibility Criteria for Spousal Maintenance in Texas